aksanoble/telebooth/README.md

 # Telebooth

-Telebooth is a self hosted Telegram Bot Manager.
+Easy Web UI for Telegram Bot Conversations.
 Easily create a virtual Telegram identity for your business/community.
-Self host.
-No restrictions on number of messages or contacts.

-- Create a Telegram Bot for your business or community
-- Connect with Telebooth
-- Start chatting with your customers/members with the familiar web interface
+Connect to Telebooth.
+Manage all your Bot conversations in the familiar web interface.

 ![screenshots/telebooth.png](screenshots/telebooth.png)